ssowers2/applied-ml-sowers/docs/project02/README.md

 Stratification is important because survival is not evenly split across the dataset (more people did not survive than survived).

+---

+### Reflections

+**1. What did you learn from this project?**
+Working with the Titanic dataset helped me understand how data features can describe real human behavior and outcomes.
+It was interesting to see how class, gender, and age all connected to survival rates.

+**2. What challenges did you face?**
+Handling missing data for fields like age and deck took extra work, and learning to encode categorical features into numbers was an important step for model preparation.

+**3. What stood out most from your visuals?**
+The patterns were clear that females and first-class passengers had much higher survival rates.
+The scatter plots and count plots really helped highlight this.

+**4. What was your biggest takeaway?**
+The project showed how feature selection and data cleaning directly affect model accuracy.
+It also made me more comfortable using libraries like pandas, seaborn, and scikit-learn to prepare real-world data for analysis.

+---

 ## Tools and Libraries
 - Python
 - pandas